laminas/laminas-coding-standard/docs/book/v2/intro.md

 $ phpcs -sp --standard=LaminasCodingStandard src test
 ```

-Make sure you remove the global installation after testing from your global composer.json file!!!
+**Make sure you remove the global installation after testing from your global
+`composer.json` file!**

 Documentation can be previewed locally by installing [MkDocs](https://www.mkdocs.org/#installation) and run
 `mkdocs serve`.
 This will start a server where you can read the docs.